peter88213/nvhelp-en/source/series.rst

 Joining contents of different books
 -----------------------------------

-Using the `nv_clipboard <https://github.com/peter88213/nv_clipboard/>`__
-plugin you can move chapters, sections, and other tree elements to other *novelibre* projects via the clipboard.
+You also can move chapters, sections, and other tree elements to other *novelibre* projects via the clipboard.
 However, relationships are lost.